bennyguk/CiresonAROPulsingButtons/README.md

 ## To use
 Create a new folder under the CustomSpace directory (e.g. AROButtons) of your Cireson portal server(s) and copy the custom_PulseSaveNextBtn.js file in to the new folder.
-If you do not already have a Scrip tLoader function in your custom.js, you can copy the contents of the scriptloader.js file and past in to your custom.js.
+If you do not already have a Script Loader function in your custom.js, you can copy the contents of the scriptloader.js file and paste in to your custom.js.

 Call the script in your custom.js by using `loadScript("/CustomSpace/AROButtoms/custom_PulseSaveNextBtn.js",["/RequestOffering/"]);`